-Chie Tsang LEE is a Malaysian composer who is greatly influenced by his cultural/educational background.
-His music evokes the notion of energy as flowing movement and significant colour bringing together Asian performance aesthetics, western contemporary classical approaches as well as aspects of indigenous East-Malaysian (Kadazandusun) ritual forms.
+is a Malaysian composer who is greatly influenced by his cultural/educational background.
+His music evokes the notion of energy as flowing movement and significant colour, bringing together Asian performance aesthetics, western contemporary classical approaches as well as aspects of indigenous East-Malaysian (Kadazandusun) ritual forms.
 His current work is concerned with exploring and re-framing interdisciplinary perspectives related to hybrid oral traditions found in East Malaysia to provoke new possibilities for sounds, spaces and creativity in his compositional work.

-Chie Tsang has been pointed as a senior lecturer acting as the head of department at Universiti Malayasia Sabah at the Faculty of Humanity, Arts, & Heritage.
+Chie Tsang has been pointed as a senior lecturer acting as the head of the music programme at the Academy of Arts and Creative Technology (ACT), Universiti Malayasia Sabah.
 Also, he is the committee member of the Society of Malaysian Contemporary Composers (SMCC).